dross1-dross1/auto-mc/docs/plan.md

     - tunnel/stripmine → `.tunnel ...` (Wurst) or `#tunnel ...` (if supported)
     - combat toggles (if allowed) → `.killaura on|off`, `.autoarmor on|off`, `.autoeat on|off`
     - explore (radius) → `#explore <radius>` (if supported)
-    - dimension_travel (target_dim) → use portal registry to navigate to portal and cross; fallback to create portal if policy allows
   - Mod-native actions (no chat; direct interaction):
     - place (block id/pos), break (pos), interact (pos), use_item (item)
     - craft_item (recipe id, count), smelt (inputs, fuel)